BunsDev/chainlink-vault-ERC4626/STIPS.md

 ```

 ## Open Questions
-- [ ] What assets and what chain to use?
+- [x] What assets and what chain to use?
 Why?
-    - *Answer*
+    - *Source Vault Chain: Avalanche Fuji*
+    - *Destination Vault Chain: Ethereum Sepolia*
+      - *This ensures the fastest settlement*
+    - *Deposit Asset on Source Chain: CCIP-BnM*
+    - *Yield Asset on Destination Chain: Create a basic ERC20 on Sepolia*
+      -  *This ensures we have a bridgeable asset and access to a [Uni V2 Fork](https://sepolia.etherscan.io/address/0xC532a74256D3Db42D0Bf7a0400fEFDbad7694008#code) for swaps on the destination chain*
 - [ ]How will the swap on the destination chain trigger the CCIP message to update the accounting?
-      - Does a swap need to update anything?
+      - *Part of a _ccipReceive() function call*
-        - The whole purpose of accounting is to issue the right amount of shares, so if a new user deposits on the source chain after the above swap, the NAV of the vault will be calculated based on the post swap asset balances.
-Our goal is to be able to get this value across to the source chain using a function call on the source chain.
+        - ~~The whole purpose of accounting is to issue the right amount of shares, so if a new user deposits on the source chain after the above swap, the NAV of the vault will be calculated based on the post swap asset balances.
+Our goal is to be able to get this value across to the source chain using a function call on the source chain.~~
+      - _This is not right becase the deposit vault is unaware of NAV decay from the swap until that data has been returned by CCIP_
-      - Should the origin vault also be the sender contract and the destination vault be the reciever contract?
+  Should the origin vault also be the sender contract and the destination vault be the reciever contract?
       - OR Should the token transfers be routed via a protocol controlled transfer contract?
+        - Same contract
       - Also can deposit + bridging be atomic ie in the same transaction?
 What is the expected latency?
+      - Latency is equal to block confirmation time
 - [ ] What testnet deployments are ruled out by picking specific technologies
     - *For example: Li.Fi is not on Sepolia*
 - [ ] Returning execution **data from the swap transaction** on the destination chain: Are we sure that can be handled in the same function call as the swap itself? do we not need to wait for a block so we have something to read from?
-    - *Answer*
+    - *Reasonably confident this is possible*
 - [ ] For withdrawals: Are we sure we want **push instead of pull** for transfering assets to user?
     - pull is safe lets do that
 - [ ] How do we enable pull on the source chain vault?
 How do we keep user funds safer
+    - Use a mapping to set withdrawal limits to 0 for all users while a withdrawal & bridge action is in place

 ## Feasibility Analysis
 Provide potential solution(s) including the pros and cons of those solutions and who are the different stakeholders in each solution.
 A recommended solution should be chosen here.
 A combination of the below solutions will be used for accomplishing the goals of the project.